percona/everest-doc/docs/administer/rbac.md

     g, <newuser>, role:admin
 ```

-For example, let's assign the role `team-dev` to a new user named John:
+For example, let's assign the role `team-dev` to a new user named `john`:

 ```sh
 p, role:team-dev, namespaces, read, dev